cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --run-steps {1..1000000000}
                          the maximum number of instruction executions  to  emulate,  the execution stops when this limit is reached.
+  --trace-execution {true,false}
+                         output instruction and variable states at each execution step --stop-on-stop-instruction {true,false}
+                         stop execution when the 'stop' instruction is encountered --stop-on-end-instruction {true,false}
+                         stop execution when the 'end' instruction is encountered --stop-on-program-end {true,false}
+                         stop execution when the end of instruction list is reached --err-invalid-counter {true,false}
+                         stop execution when an invalid value is written to '@counter' --err-invalid-identifier {true,false}
+                         stop execution when a malformed identifier or value is encountered --err-unsupported-opcode {true,false}
+                         stop execution when unsupported instruction is encountered --err-uninitialized-var {true,false}
+                         stop execution when an uninitialized variable is used in internal processing --err-assignment-to-fixed-var {true,false}
+                         stop execution on attempts to write a value to an unmodifiable built-in variable --err-not-an-object {true,false}
+                         stop execution when a numerical value is used instead of an object --err-not-a-number {true,false}
+                         stop execution when an object is used instead of a numerical value --err-invalid-content {true,false}
+                         stop execution when an invalid index is used in the 'lookup' instruction --err-invalid-link {true,false}
+                         stop execution when an invalid index is used in the 'getlink' instruction --err-memory-access {true,false}
+                         stop execution when accessing invalid memory-cell or memory-bank index --err-unsupported-block-operation {true,false}
+                         stop execution when attempting to perform an unsupported operation on a block --err-text-buffer-overflow {true,false}
+                         stop execution when the text buffer size (400 characters) is exceeded --err-graphics-buffer-overflow {true,false}
+                         stop execution when the graphics buffer size (256 operations) is exceeded --err-invalid-format {true,false}
+                         stop execution when no placeholder for the 'format' instruction exists in the buffer

 optimization levels:
   Options to specify global  and  individual  optimization  levels.
 Individual  optimizers  use  global  level when not